3DCP-TUe/3DCP.data/README.md

 - The project _"Additive manufacturing of functional construction materials on-demand"_ (with project number 17895) of the research program _"Materialen NL: Challenges 2018"_ which is financed by the [Dutch Research Council](https://www.nwo.nl/en) (NWO).
 - The project _"Just Press Print - A multi-scale framework towards first time right 3D Concrete Printing"_ (with project number 20202) of the Veni talent program, which is financed by the [Dutch Research Council](https://www.nwo.nl/en) (NWO).

+## Contact information

+If you have any questions or comments about this project, please open an issue on the repository’s issue page.
+This can include questions about the content, such as missing information, and the data structure.
+We encourage you to open an issue instead of sending us emails to help establish an open community.
+By keeping discussions open, everyone can contribute and see the feedback and questions of others.
+In addition to this, please see our open science statement below.

 ## Open science statement